AkashGutta/Gistify-AI_Powered_Document_Summarization/spring-ai-rag-ollama/README.md

 - **documents**: Stores uploaded file metadata
 - **summaries**: Stores AI-generated summaries

+## Design Decisions

+### Authentication
+Google OAuth2 was implemented using Spring Security OAuth2 Login to ensure secure authentication without handling user passwords directly.
+This approach simplifies security management while providing backend validation of authenticated users.

+### Backend Architecture
+The application follows a layered architecture:
+- Controllers handle HTTP requests and UI interaction
+- Services encapsulate business logic such as document processing and AI summarization
+- Repositories use Spring Data JPA for clean and maintainable database access

+This separation improves readability, testability, and long-term maintainability.

+### AI Integration
+Ollama was chosen for AI summarization to enable local, offline-capable inference without reliance on external APIs.
+Spring AI provides a clean abstraction over Ollama models, allowing easy switching between models such as TinyLlama and Phi-3.

+### Document Processing
+Apache Tika and Apache POI were selected to support multiple document formats (PDF, DOCX, TXT) with reliable text extraction while minimizing format-specific handling logic.

+### Data Isolation
+Each document and summary is strictly associated with the authenticated user.
+Database-level relationships and user-scoped queries ensure that users can access only their own data.

   ## Screenshots

 ### Landing Page – Application Overview & Entry Point